-The required field component for Practicum 1, SOWK 315 is 262.5 hours minimum.
+The required field component for Practicum 1, SOWK 315 is 335.0 hours, though due to the ongoing pandemic, 262.5 hours is the minimum.
 Practicum days are Tuesdays through Fridays starting in May and continuing until around the middle of August.